 One of the things people often struggle with at the start of a French immersion course in France is putting what they have learnt into practice outside of the classroom.
 I have written before about how it can be difficult, even in France, to find exactly the right people to practice with.
 Class-mates are great but if you are living in different places it can be difficult to maintain throughout the day, French locals can often seem like too much of a challenge to talk to especially when you’re at the beginner stages.
 The professors at the ILA French Immersion School are really the best resource I have as they know my level and what I can and can’t do so they feed me more challenging things bit by bit.
 Most locals don’t have the same training however and will not be as good at knowing what you are likely to understand.
 I want to discuss in this article a little tactic for getting ready for conversations in French.
 Have conversations with yourself.
 Sounds simple but so many people learning French don’t do this and it is SO useful.

-This is particularly useful for those of you who might be feeling a little nervous about starting your journey of learning French in France.
+This is particularly useful for those of you who might be feeling a little nervous about starting your journey of learning French in France or during the first week of class if you are a beginner.
 It can be scary to come to another country where you don’t know the language as communicating regularly is very important for our daily lives.
 Not having this ability can be daunting and also a lot of students at the ILA French School worry about embarrassing themselves with the locals by saying something offensive or wrong and want to be a lot better before taking on longer conversations with native speakers.
 This is a perfectly natural response to something as complicated as language learning but I would advise that you push past that and get out there and talk to the French people.
 I know this is easier for some than for others so as a compromise if you really wantto hold off talking to people for a bit having imaginary conversations with yourself is a good way to prepare.
 If you think this sounds silly don’t take my word for it, Benny Lewis the creator of Fluentin3months.com talks about this technique in his TED talk which I recommend you watch:

 https://www.youtube.com/watch?v=0x2_kWRB8-A